Ruby on Rails: Level I

 Personalized Proof of Completion

-Showcase your accomplishment in learning Rails!
-When you're done, you can prove that you've completed the course, you can easily showcase your accomplishment by sharing the link to your personal alumni page.
+When you've completed the course, you can easily showcase your accomplishment by sharing the link to your personal alumni page.

 Money-Saving Alumni Status and Discount

 New Rails Programmers who want to learn or become more confident with Rails.
 This course is a good fit for you if you are:

 Getting started with Rails